ckarras11/Date-Night/README.md

 ## GeoLocation
 When the page first loads it will ask you for permission to collect your location.
 This is done using html geolocation.
 This data is used for the api call to foursquare as well as centering the google map to your position.
-If the user declines an alert will state
-``'geolocation not available'``.
+If the user declines a input box will appear prompting the user to input a location.
+Geocoding is then used to derive a lat lng from their input.

 ![image](https://user-images.githubusercontent.com/30561347/29737745-5b6d2e14-89e1-11e7-9215-2b04af63c2a6.png)